-All staff (in particular PDC's and teaching staff) should pay particular attention to attendance patterns- taking notice of repeat occasions and prolonged periods of absence.
+All staff (in particular PDC's and teaching staff) should pay particular attention to attendance patterns- taking notice of patterns of unexplainable and or persistent absences from education.
 Concerns are raised through the College attendance procedures (see associated policy).

 Teaching staff and PDC's will closely monitor attendance of learners deemed to be more vulnerable including those that are care experienced.